VP, Relationship Banking Officer

 “There are so many different things business owners deal with, and I’m able to relate to that,” she says.

 Kristin made the switch to community banking in 2005 and joined Oregon Pacific Bank in 2018, where she’s now a Vice President and Relationship Banking Officer.
 Her personal experience coupled with her business banking know-how informs her work with new entrepreneurs, helping them understand the differences between consumer and commercial lending.
-She also is well versed in transitioning clients to Oregon Pacific Bank with her expertise in accounts, cash management and services needed for a successful banking relationship.
+She is also well versed in transitioning clients to Oregon Pacific Bank with her expertise in accounts, cash management and services needed for a successful banking relationship.

 “I really enjoy helping businesses and nonprofits navigate their banking needs,” Kristin says.

 Along with businesses, Kristin has firsthand experience with nonprofit organizations.
-She is the current president of the Board of Directors for Habitat for Humanity Central Lane, which builds and repairs homes, operates a Re-Store and offers affordable mortgages to people who otherwise might not be able to achieve home ownership.
+She is the past president of the Board of Directors for Habitat for Humanity of Central Lane, which builds and repairs homes, operates a Re-Store and offers affordable mortgages to people who otherwise might not be able to achieve home ownership.

 “We’re really blessed that it all came together,” she says.
 “We’re helping make their dream of owning a home come true.”